 Throughout the year, Clarion West invites acclaimed instructors to teach a six-hour class in Seattle’s University District.
 These intensive single day workshops contain many of the elements of our Six-Week Workshop, such as instructor-facilitated group critique, and discussions about technique or professional concerns.
-They are available to anyone aged 18 or older for a $130 fee.
+They are available to anyone aged 18 or older for a $150 fee unless otherwise noted.

 All One-Day Workshops take place in Seattle’s University District, in an accessible building near many bus routes.
 If you have questions about the accessibility of the workshop location, format, or content, please contact firstname.lastname@example.org.

 November 20 • Cat Rambo • Details and registration